1. Commitment and Expectations

 Key tasks of the Primary Field Educator:

 - Preparation and Orientation - Arrange resources, including space, stationery and computer access needed to participate in learning opportunities, and facilitate or conduct orientation to the agency.
-This will include policies, procedures, confidentiality requirements, physical layout, WH&S, including fire and personal safety.
+This will include policies, procedures, confidentiality requirements, physical layout, WH&S (including fire and personal safety) and COVID-19 Safety plan.

 - Tasks and Activities - Make opportunities available for the student to be involved in social work tasks, interventions and the general functions of the agency; accept responsibility for all tasks and interventions undertaken by the student; and be accountable to the agency for outcomes from this work.